stashed/docs/docs/guides/hooks/overview/index.md

   <figcaption align="center">Fig: Hook Execution flow in sidecar model</figcaption>
   </figure>

-- **Job Model:** In Job model, `httpGet`, `httpPost` and `tcpSocket` are executed by the backup/restore job.
-However, the `exec` hook is executed in the targeted application pod.
+- **Job Model:** In Job model, the hooks are executed in the backup/restore job if the targeted application is not `AppBinding`.
+For `AppBinding`, hook is executed in the targeted application pod.
 In order to determine the targeted application pod, Stash uses the `Service` specified in the respective `AppBinding` crd.
 It first determines the endpoints of the Service.
 Then, it executes  the hook into one of the pod pointed by those endpoints.
-Hence, if the `AppBinding` points to an external URL, it is not possible for Stash to execute the `exec` hook.
+Hence, if the `AppBinding` points to an external URL, it is not possible for Stash to execute the hook.
 The hook execution flow in job model is shown in the following diagram:

   <figure align="center">
     <img alt="Hook Execution flow in job model" src="images/job-model.svg">